JdeRobot/RoboticsAcademy/docs/InstructionsForDevelopers_podman.md

 Run these commands from the repository root.

-**Requirements:** Ubuntu 24.04, and an NVIDIA GPU if you want GPU acceleration.
-Other Linux distributions should work, but the package versions below are Ubuntu 24.04's.
+**Requirements:** Ubuntu 24.04 or greater, and an NVIDIA GPU if you want GPU acceleration.
+Other Linux distributions should work, but the package versions below are for Ubuntu 24.04.

 **Important:** never run `podman` or `podman-compose` under `sudo`.
 Rootless operation is the point of this setup, and `sudo` switches to a separate root-owned container store.
 Both launcher scripts refuse to run as root.